 Patna is the largest city of the state and the capital city of Bihar.
-It is one of the oldest inhabited cities in the world.
-It was founded by King Magadha in 490 BCE which is why it has a unique culture and influence in India.
+It is one of the oldest inhabited cities in the world and was founded by King Magadha in 490 BCE, which is why it has a unique culture and influence in India.
 The significance of its history and ancient traditions are very well visible through the lifestyle of the city.

 Patliputra used to get visited by students and scholars the most for academic purposes primarily because of the Nalanda University.
 Buddhist followers and monks also used to visit Patliputra in order to reach Bodh Gaya the place where Gautama Buddha attained enlightenment.
 Apart from all these religious significances, Patna is also known for Madhubani paintings that were created using charcoal, vegetables, and spice as colors.

 Patna also served as the capital city for various empires such as the Nanda Dynasty, the Mauryan empire, the Gupta empire, and Shunga Dynasty.
 After the decline of the Gupta dynasty, Patna got ruled by Mughals who then exported the premium quality rice from Patna to other countries.
-After Mughals, came the nawabs of Bengal who later lost to the Britishers in the battle of Bauxar.
-During the British rule, many educational institutions and courts were built in Patna.
+After the Mughals, came the nawabs of Bengal who later lost to the Britishers in the Battle of Buxar.
+During British rule, many educational institutions and courts were built in Patna.

 Stands among the second largest river bridge in India, Mahatma Gandhi Setu is next to Bhupen Hazarika Setu in Assam.
 The bridge extends in a range of 5.7 km. and it was named after the father of the nation Mohan Das Karamchand Gandhi.
 This bridge connects the capital city Patna to Hajipur city in the north of Bihar.